GoMino/ConnectSDK-CompanionLibrary-Android/README.md

 Google Cast Developers Community on Google+ [http://goo.gl/TPLDxj](http://goo.gl/TPLDxj)

 ## Change List
+1.14

+ * Wrapped some IllegalStateExceptions for proper handling.
+This should address issue #144 as well.
+ * Fixing an issue that sometimes when a media finishes, start of the next media would result in immediate closure of the VideoCastControllerActivity
+ * Fixed a corner case where sometimes when the receiver is stopped due to reaching a time out, the sender was disconnecting but the cast icon was not reflecting that correctly.

 1.13

  * Addressed a NPE in reconnection task (issue #143)